matthewp/Diffuse/README.md

 });
 ```

-The `title` and `description` of the feed as well as items within it are wrapped in [CDATA](http://en.wikipedia.org/wiki/CDATA) blocks, so your descriptions may contain HTML.
-Give her hell.

 **Rendering your feed**

 To render your feed, call `#render`.
 This returns the generated XML of your RSS feed, and accepts a callback.
+Diffuse has an internal caching mechanism.
+Diffuse watches its document structure for modifications, and caches your generated XML.
+Re-rendering only needs to occur when the document has been modified.
+This happens either when you add a new item, or items have been modified using `item#set`.
+This gives it a significant performance advantage.

 ```js
 var data = feed.render();